ncecere/raito/README.md

 For local development, the typical workflow is:

-1. Start Postgres and Redis via Docker Compose.
+1. Start Postgres and Redis via Docker Compose (see `docs/deploy.md`).
-2. Configure `config/config.yaml` for DB, Redis, auth, rod, and LLMs.
+2. Configure your config file (for example `deploy/config/config.yaml`) for DB, Redis, auth, rod, and LLMs.
-3. Run the API server with `go run ./cmd/raito-api`.
+3. Run the API server with `go run ./cmd/raito-api -config deploy/config/config.yaml`.
 4. Create a user API key via `/admin/api-keys`.
-5. Call `/v1/scrape`, `/v1/map`, `/v1/crawl`, and `/v1/extract` with your user key.
+5. Call `/v1/scrape`, `/v1/map`, `/v1/crawl`, `/v1/batch/scrape`, `/v1/search`, and `/v1/extract` with your user key.
 6. Monitor `/healthz` and `/metrics`, and tail logs for insight into request behavior and LLM usage.

+For a detailed overview of the HTTP API, see `docs/usage.md`.